Ok I have been talking non stop travel for the last couple of weeks, can’t you telling I am craving a bit of sunshine? Well a LOT of sunshine!

 Spain offers so many great foodie experiences.

-It also offers something to suit all of the family, whether it’s a huge dish of paella, one of my favourite ever meals!
-Or lots of samples of tapas that give a choice and diversity of flavours.
+It also offers something to suit all of the family, whether it’s a huge dish of paella, one of my favourite ever meals! trying Kids food in Spain or lots of samples of tapas that give a choice and diversity of flavours.
 There really is something to suit everybody.

 Many fine dining restaurants offer tasting menus which is the perfect way to try loads of new local dishes without feeling committed to one meal.
 I am that person that always regrets my food choice, in favour of someone elses.

 And if fine dining is not your thing then no one does street food like the Spanish do!
 Some families just don’t enjoy sit down formal dining and love to eat and go.
 But eating in Spain with a family is easy.